Why Take This Hike?

 But after 8 miles of hiking, maybe you just want to sit and rest.
 Look out upon the high peaks surrounding the cabin and listen to the water spilling down into the valley below.

 You can even spend the night at the cabin if you can find room.
-If not, many spots nearby make for very comfortable tent sites.
+Mint Hut is maintained and operated by the Mountaineering Club of Alaska (MCA) and you need to pay for a MCA membership before using it.
+It’s first-come, first-served, and it can be crowded or full.
+Bring a tent as backup.
+There many spots nearby that make for very comfortable tent sites.
 Then you can fall asleep amid a great circle of mountains after watching the last golden sunlight pass from their summits.

 The climb from the valley bottom to the Mint Hut is steep, and the hut can be hard to find, especially during periods of poor weather.
 People have wandered around for hours in whiteouts, only to pitch their tent 100 yards away from the hut.
 A GPS is very handy if this is your first time visiting the Mint Hut and/or if you're expecting cloudy weather.

 Whether staying at the Mint Hut or pitching a tent, the upper Mint Valley is amazing.
 Spend a day or more exploring the smaller side valleys above the Little Susitna River.
 Check out the Mint Glacier in Little Susitna River Valley as well as the several glaciers that are accessible over Backdoor Gap, just beyond the Mint Hut (but only do so if you're comfortable and competent with glacier travel).

 16 miles, with options for additional miles and side trips.